-Marketing Automation is the process of using technology to nurture prospects and customers (including website visitors) by delivering real-time, automated responses triggered by actions contacts complete during user journeys.
+Sitecore Marketing Automation nurtures prospects and customers (including website visitors) by delivering real-time, automated responses triggered by actions contacts complete during user journeys.

 - Trigger: A contact abandons their shopping cart

-- Automation: An automated email is sent to remind the contact they’re cart is abandoned.
+- Automation: An automated email is sent to remind the contact their cart is abandoned.
 The email may even offer a discount for completing the purchase

 - Trigger: Contact completes purchase